-- Human rights are the basis for freedom, justice and peace in the world. - 2.
+- 1. Human rights are the basis for freedom, justice and peace in the world. - 2.
 We are all born with rights that are INHERENT, EQUAL and INALIENABLE. - 3.
-When human rights are upheld, everyone enjoys social progress and greater freedom. - The United Nations (U.N.) has created a list of human rights and children's rights.
+When human rights are upheld, everyone enjoys social progress and greater freedom. - The United Nations has created a list of human rights and children's rights.

-Chant and Song: "Be Our Best," teach Verse 3 (page 4)
+Chant and sing the song: "Be Our Best," teach Verse 3 (page 4)